curl/curl/docs/HTTP3.md

 An existing local HTTP/1.1 server that hosts files.
 Preferably also a few huge ones.
-You can easily create huge local files like `truncate -s=8G 8GB` - they are huge but do not occupy that much space on disk since they're just a big hole.
+You can easily create huge local files like `truncate -s=8G 8GB` - they are huge but do not occupy that much space on disk since they are just big holes.

 In my Debian setup I just installed **apache2**.
 It runs on port 80 and has a document root in `/var/www/html`.
 I can get the 8GB file from it with `curl localhost/8GB -o dev/null`

-In this description we setup and run a HTTP/3 reverse-proxy in front of the HTTP/1 server.
+In this description we setup and run an HTTP/3 reverse-proxy in front of the HTTP/1 server.

 ## Setup